Import declaration

 This declaration is useful when using a TypeScript editor for editing a BlueScript program.

-The builtin types integer
+The builtin types integer and float will

-be treated as valid type names when the contents of ./types.ts
+be treated as valid type names when the contents of ./types.ts are as follows.

 export type integer = number